metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Testing code

-Each function should have it's own test and each test should cover as much code/test cases as possible, making changes to exiting code can then be easily tested.\
+Each function should have it's own test script and each test should cover as much code/test cases as possible, making changes to exiting code can then be easily tested.\
 If test case/concept expands to several functions or if it's completely unrelated to functions it should be a separate test.